Timestamps

 Types of timestamps

-Packets and frames have two major types of timestamps:
+Packets and frames have four major types of timestamps:

 • STS - stream timestamp